wso2/docs-choreo-dev/en/docs/develop/components/service.md

 3. Deploy the service component navigating to the deploy tab.
 4. Go to manage then lifecycle section and select the endpoint from the drop down
 5. Publish the API
-4. Configure the API management settings, such as security policies and access controls, as required using the usage plans, permissions, and settings tabs.
+4. Configure the API management settings such as throttling, security policies and access controls as required using the usage plans, permissions, and settings tabs.

 Once the service component is deployed, the endpoint will be exposed as a managed API through the Choreo API Gateway.
 You can then use the full lifecycle API management features provided by Choreo to design, test, deploy, and maintain your API, as well as monitor and manage it using the API management features.